-From time to time the Commonwealth Government, through the Minister for School Education, Early Childhood and Youth and the NSW Government, through the Minister for Education and Training, may request additional information.
-To ensure that such requests are dealt with appropriately, the Principal will identify the staff member responsible for coordinating the College's response.
-This person is responsible for the collection of the relevant data and for ensuring it is provided to the Board of Studies in an appropriate electronic form.
+From time to time the Commonwealth Government, through the Minister for School Education, Early Childhood and Youth and the NSW Government, through the Minister for Education, may request additional information.
+To ensure that such requests are dealt with appropriately, the Principal is responsible for coordinating the College's response.
+This person is responsible for the collection of the relevant data and for ensuring it is provided to the Board of Studies or DEEWR in an appropriate electronic form.